HenrikSamuelsson/C_Plus_Plus_Primer/README.md

 Exercises done while reading the book "C++ Primer".

 All content in this repostiory are based on exercises and examples from the 5th edition of the book.
-Note that this is mostly my personal solutions so there is no guarantee when it comes to quality or correctnes.
+Note that this is mostly my personal solutions so there is no guarantee when it comes to quality or correctness.

 Book details
 Title: C++ Primer (5th Edition)